 In science, researchers assess the effects that the independent variables have on the dependent variable.
 However, other variables can also affect the outcome.
 If the scientists do not control these other variables, they can distort the primary results of interest.
 In other words, left uncontrolled, those other factors become confounders that can bias the findings.
 The uncontrolled variables may be responsible for the changes in the outcomes rather than your treatment or experimental variables.
 Consequently, researchers control the values of these other variables.

 Suppose you are performing an experiment involving different types of fertilizers and plant growth.
 Those are your primary variables of interest.
 However, you also know that soil moisture, sunlight, and temperature affect plant growth.
 If you don’t hold these variables constant for all observations, they might explain the plant growth differences you observe.
 Consequently, moisture, sunlight, and temperature are essential control variables for your study.
-Keep these variables constant for all observations in your experiment.
+These variables can be controlled by keeping their values constant for all observations in your experiment.
 That way, if you do see plant growth differences, you can be more confident that the fertilizers caused them.